Arjun-G-Ravi/replicating_research_papers/22_A-survey-on-activation-functions/main.md

 - the slope for negative input as a trainable parameter
 - ![alt text](image-2.png)
 - Better than relu in many cases
-- However, it can lead to overﬁtting easily which is the down- side of PReLU.
+- However, it can lead to overﬁtting easily which is the downside of PReLU.

-.
-2. Exponential Unit Based Activation Functions
+5. Exponential Unit Based Activation Functions
 - proper utilisation of large + and -ve numbers
 - The exponential AFs generally lead to the increased non-linearity due to utilization of the negative values.

-3. The Exponential Linear Unit (ELU)
+6. The Exponential Linear Unit (ELU)
 - based AF utilizes the negative values with the help of the exponential function.
 - ![alt text](image-3.png)
 - α is a learnable parameter.

-1. Swish
+7. Swish
    - adaptive function
    - Swish(x) = x*Sigmoid(β*x)
    - Based on the learnt value of β the shape of the Swish AF is adjusted between the linear and ReLU functions.
    - can work on very complex problems

-2. GELU
+8. GELU
    - Gaussian Error Linear Unit
    - GELU(x) = x * P(X ≤ x).
    - The complexity of GELU increases due to use of probabilistic nature.

-3. PAU
+9. PAU
         - Pad´e Activation Unit
         - PAU(x) = P(x)/ Q(x)
         -